explaingit

 TLDR

-Python framework for building AI applications that connect language models to your documents and tools through modular pipelines.
+Haystack is an open-source Python framework for building AI-powered apps that connect large language models to your own documents, databases, or tools using modular pipelines.

 Mindmap